How to Fix Moisture sensor dirty on LG DLE3400W (Electric)

 Moisture sensor dirty

-This step-by-step repair guide walks you through fixing moisture sensor dirty on your LG DLE3400W (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll show you how to fix a moisture sensor dirty issue on your LG DLE3400W (Electric).
+With the right tools and a bit of elbow grease, most homeowners can accomplish this repair in just 1–2 hours and save themselves from a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-If your LG DLE3400W is experiencing a dirty moisture sensor, you may notice one or more of the following symptoms during a drying cycle.
+If you’re noticing issues with your LG DLE3400W, you might encounter one or more of the following symptoms during a drying cycle.

-These issues are typically caused by a buildup of fabric softener residue, lint, or mineral deposits on the moisture sensor bars, which prevents them from accurately reading the moisture level in your laundry.
+Most of these problems stem from a buildup of fabric softener residue, lint, or mineral deposits on the moisture sensor bars.
+This buildup interferes with the sensors’ ability to accurately read the moisture level in your laundry.

 Tools & Parts Needed